rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

     end
   end

-  //- sequences n,r,d are now complete
+  //- sequences n,r,par are now complete
-  //- sequence 'r' is not required return n,d end
+  //- sequence 'r' is not required return n,par end
 ```

+Note that the expression `n.append(node)` must be understood such that some
+node definition is appended to sequence `n`, rather than an actual node object.
+This definition can then be used to recreate each node using expressions such
+as `new Node(n[i])` - see below.

-Note that the expression `node.idx = n.length` is used to associate the
+Note that the expression `node.idx = n.length` is used to associate the 1-based
-reference value of the current node with its node object.
+index value as a new property to the corresponding node object.
 Based on that,
-and given the node object, one can retrieve the value of the corresponding
+and given a node, one can retrieve the value of the node's parent reference.
-reference.

-Note that this approach is used by the above pseudocode for its simplcitiy.
+Note that this JavaScript-based approach is used by the above pseudocode for
-A clean approach would however require to store object-to-value pairs in a
+its simplcitiy.
+A clean approach would require to store object-to-value pairs
-separate hashtable since the corresponding values would then be automatically
+in a separate hashtable since the corresponding values will then be dropped
-dropped once the encoding process is done.
+automatically, once the encoding process is done.

 Note that the document tree's root obviously has no parent of its own.
 Hence,
-the `d.append(node.parentNode.idx)` line will usually trigger an error.
-As a
+the `node.parentNode.idx` line will usually trigger an error.
+As a matter of
-matter of clarity, this line is kept as is.
+clarity, this line is kept as is.

 <!-- ======================================================================= -->
 ## decoding